TeamWertarbyte/material-auto-rotating-carousel/README.md

 # Material AutoRotatingCarousel

-How do you instruct new users to your app?
+How do you introduce new users to your app?
 Google has a very cool concept: https://material.google.com/growth-communications/onboarding.html#onboarding-top-user-benefits

 See the change log for more details: [Change log](https://github.com/TeamWertarbyte/material-auto-rotating-carousel/blob/master/CHANGELOG.md)